 The Stock -> Items shows either

-- the weighted average cost of the item's stock lots if it's in stock,
+- The weighted average cost of the in-stock items.

 Clicking on an item's cost will open a report which will show how it's calculated.

 The actual cost is the real cost of a particular physical object in inventory:

 - For purchased items, it is the price paid for it, plus any additional fees of the source Purchase Order.

 - For manufactured items, it is all the costs that went into manufacturing it, according to the source Manufacturing Order.